 - No structure may be placed in a right-of-way, easement, swale, or planting strip unless specifically permitted.

 - Once approved, permits can be picked up at the Community Development office during normal business hours.

-- Payment must be in the form of cash/check.
-Credit cards are accepted with a minimum of $15 and a maximum of $1,000.
+- Payment must be in the form of cash, check or credit card.
+Most credit cards are accepted with a minimum of $15 and a maximum of $1,000.

 Third Party Electrical Inspection Service

 As of August 1, 2013, Upper Allen Township will now allow property owners to use any approved Third Party Electrical Inspection Agency that is certified by the UCC to perform the required electrical plan review and inspection service.
 The approved agency must carry the State mandated Workman’s Compensation insurance and mandatory Errors and Omissions insurance.
-For a listing of approved Third Party Electrical Inspection Agencies the Township has on file at this time, click here: Third Party Electrical Inspection Agency List
+For a listing of approved Third Party Electrical Inspection Agencies the Township has on file at this time, go to our Forms page by clicking here: Forms

 - As part of the permitting process, electrical plan review approval must be obtained from the Third Party Electrical Inspection Agency before a building permit is issued.

 - Two sets of approved, stamped and signed electrical drawings must accompany the permit application to the Township.

 Special Note: The applicant is responsible for submitting electrical drawings to third-party agencies for plan review and contract for scheduled inspection service.